 Understanding that advertisements take many different forms today, the Commission revised the exception for social media to allow more flexibility.
-An advertisement on social media will comply with the rule as long as the license holder has linked to the required information in the account profile or the information is readily accessible by a direct link in the advertisement.
+An advertisement on social media will comply with the rule as long as the license holder has linked from the advertisement to the account profile page or a separate page, and that page contains the required information for an advertisement..

-An advertisement on social media will comply with the rule as long as the license holder has linked to the required information in the account profile or the information is readily accessible by a direct link in the advertisement.
+An advertisement on social media will comply with the rule as long as the license holder has linked from the advertisement to the account profile page or a separate page, and that page contains the required information for an advertisement.

 Subsection (d) – 20 instances of advertisements that may mislead the public